setiQuest/ML4SETI/hackathon_info/README.md

 2. Shared disk on Nimbix/PowerAI in `/data/set`  (note the leading `/`)
 3. IBM Object Storage with fast network connection to Spark Enterprise Clusters.

+### Data Access Strategy

+1. Use index file -- list of UUID, SIGNAL_CLASSIFICATION
+2. Read each UUID from the file
+3. For each "UUID.dat", retrive that data file from local file space or IBM Object Storage

 [This Notebook demonstrates how to access data from all three locations.](GetData_Hackathon.ipynb) When you're using the Spark Enterprise Clusters, we recommend you first try accessing the data in the local file space.
 If that becomes problemmatic, switch to using IBM Object Storage.

 We also recommend that this example notebook be a starting point for your analysis since you can quickly begin to adapt the data retrieval code and perform some operations.